Farrer Park Field

 Farrer Park Field (known formerly as Farrer Park) is an open field managed by Sport Singapore in Kallang, Singapore.
 It was the location of Singapore's first race course, Serangoon Road Race Course, as well as where its first-ever aircraft landing took place in 1919.
 It is a significant location for Singapore's aviation, sporting and political histories.

 Etymology

 Farrer Park Field was named after Roland John Farrer, president of the former Singapore Municipal Commission.
 It received the name in 1935.

 History

-Farrer Park Field used to occupy a much larger area than it is today, stretching as far north as Owen Road.
+Farrer Park Field used to occupy a much larger area than it does today, stretching as far north as Owen Road.
 At its greatest extent, the field extended across the present-day planning areas of Kallang and Rochor.
 The modern field, however, is wholly located within Kallang.

 Sport Singapore, which now manages Farrer Park Field, will return the land to the government by mid-2020 for future residential development.
 Members of the public have voiced concerns over the possible loss of heritage, considering Farrer Park Field is notable for its contribution to Singapore's sporting, political and aviation spheres.